HOME > PAST ISSUES & ARTICLES ON ALTERNATIVE HEALERS > COMPANY BLOG > SUBSCRIBE

 Witness immediate results with Ambra-Lift Elixir from the Elina Elite Skin Care Collection.
 From the very first application, you will notice instant lifting, toning and smoothing of your skin.
 This exclusive formula contains AmelitTM, a unique patent-pending blend that includes subtle energy bioenergized extract of Baltic Amber.
 In addition to Baltic Amber, Ambra-Lift contains many precious and beneficial ingredients, including Sea Buckthorn Oil, Soybean Lecithin Liposomes, Silk Amino Acids, Alpha-Lipoic Acid, Vitamins C, A and E from natural sources, Coenzyme Q-10, and extracts of the finest organic botanicals.
 For centuries, Baltic amber was believed to be the vessel of eternal youth.
 Roman ladies of the court played with Baltic amber, holding it in their hands and stroking it to guarantee a youthful look.
 The healing properties of Baltic amber have been known and used for ages.

 You can use Ambra-Lift Elixir with any skin care line.
-But for optimum results use it with the Elina Elite Skin Care Collection.
-Order any Elina Skin Care Collection, and receive a ONE OZ. size of Ambra-Lift FREE (a $59.00 value!)
+But for optimum results use it with any Elina Elite Skin Care Collection.

 (Elina Skin Care Collections are now available for 3 easy payments)